RexManglicmot/prompt_chain_of_thoughts/README.md

 *CoT delivers a clear accuracy lift: 63.2% vs 50.1% EM (+13.1 pts).
 It roughly doubles “yes” wins (357 vs 186) but is weaker on “no” (275 vs 315), and neither method lands “maybe” here.
 The trade-off is cost: CoT averages ~1.74 s latency and ~76 tokens/words per output versus Direct’s ~54 ms and ~1 token/word—meaning CoT is far more accurate but much heavier.*

-McNemar:
+**McNemar Test:**

-**McNemar’s test** evaluates whether two classifiers differ in accuracy on the same items, using only the discordant pairs—instances where one method is correct and the other is wrong.
+McNemar’s test evaluates whether two classifiers differ in accuracy on the same items, using only the discordant pairs—instances where one method is correct and the other is wrong.

 |  | Direct correct | Direct wrong |
 | --- | --- | --- |